kristiankoskimaki/vidupe/readme.md

+Disk cache:
+Searching for videos the first time using Vidupe will be slow.
+All screen captures are taken one by one with FFmpeg and are saved in the file cache.db in Vidupe's folder.
+When you search for videos again, those screen captures are already taken and Vidupe loads them much faster.
+Different thumbnail modes share some of the screen captures, so searching in 3x4 mode will be faster if you have already done so using 2x2 mode.
+A cache.db made with an older version of Vidupe is not guaranteed to to be compatible with newer versions.

 Comparison window:
 If matching videos are found, they will be displayed in a separate window side by side, with the thumbnail on top and file properties on bottom.
 Clicking on the thumbnail will launch the video in the default video player installed.